 This is a very popular sledding hill in Mammoth Lakes.
 It’s on private property so keep it clean and be respectful of the property owners!

 On any given day you will find a handful to several dozen sliders having a great time on 4 nice long sled paths.

 This site has ample parking and is conveniently located just across the street from Mammoth Brewing Company.
 This location has no restrooms so make sure the kids take care of business at your place of lodging before you head to this fun sledding area.

-The Scenic Loop also offers some great hills to sled.
+The Scenic Loop also offers some great hills to go sledding on.
 Look for turnouts so you are not blocking the road.
-The Scenic loop is accessed by taking Hwy 203 1 mile past the Village in Mammoth Lakes.
+The Scenic Loop is accessed by taking Hwy 203 1 mile past the Village in Mammoth Lakes.

 If you need sleds and helmets you can get them at the Ski Renter here in Mammoth Lakes.
 They have a banner displaying to the left of this write-up, click it to save on rental gear.

 Wax and Wipe your Sleds!
 Before you go sledding, wax the bottom of your sled.
 Good Old Beeswax works great.
 Waxing will make your sled fly over the snow without bogging down.
 Without wax, you can still have lots of fun once you’re on a packed out course.

 After you’re done sledding for the day wipe down the whole bottom surface!
 This removes water, dirt, and debris that can damage your sled’s snow gliding surface.

 Pack a run.
 Snow sledding is best when you have a run with firm packed snow.
 Packing a sled run is a simple and fun activity.
 Pick a path, get on your sled, and ride.
 Repeat over and over and soon you will have a fast, packed out course to play on.
 Safety first!!!

 While going downhill at a very fast speed can be fun, it is important that you do it with safety in mind, especially if you have children with you.